rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 ![Excitement barplot](excitement.png)

-On average, readers are excited about the newsletter (p-value for t-test of mean 3 is 9.9e-5).
+On average, readers are excited about the newsletter (the p-value for a t-test of mean 3 is 9.9e-5).
 The mean excitement level is 3.6 out of 5, the median is 4.
 Our 95% confidence interval is [3.32, 3.91] using a standard error of 0.15.

 These are fairly nice results.
-Annecdotally, we got a lot of messages about issues with the newsletter and how to improve it, so we are happy to see that the excitement is still high.
+Anecdotally, we got a lot of messages about issues with the newsletter and how to improve it, so we are happy to see that the excitement is still high.
 Still, the data shows that we have room for improvement.

 ## Content Quantity